erikflima/Repository-Alten-Challenge-Hotel-api/README.md

-# 🍁Alten Challenge | 🏖️Cancun Hotel Booking API | 👨🏾‍💻By Erik Lima
+# 🏖️Cancun Hotel Booking API | 👨🏾‍💻By Erik Lima

 ### 💻The challenge